AnasSallam1/survive/README.md

 # Survive

 # Description
 Survive is a 2D post-apocalyptic game developed using Unity and C#.
-Players must navigate through a long street fending off threats to stay alive and find their friends.
+The player must navigate through a long street fending off zombies to stay alive and find his friends.

 # Features
 Immersive 2D graphics and engaging gameplay